-Subcontractors may be used to perform work under this contract.
+Subcontractors may be used to perform outboard installation, as long as the subcontracted work is covered by the overall vessel warranty.
 If an offeror intends to use subcontractors, the offeror must identify in the proposal the names of the subcontractors and the portions of the work the subcontractors will perform.

 Subcontractor experience shall not be considered in determining whether the offeror meets the requirements set forth in SEC.
-1.04 Prior Experience.
+1.04 PRIOR EXPERIENCE.